zaibyte/zaipkg/orpc/otcp/README.md

 2. Implement End-to-End checksum.

-3. Add read/write deadline on each read/write.
+3. Add read/write a deadline on each read/write.

-4. Add header.
+4. Add a header.

 5. Import xlog for logging.